-Vietnamese people are looking forward to upcoming traditional Lunar New Year or Tet holiday, the most important celebration in Vietnamese culture.
+Vietnamese people are looking forward to the upcoming traditional Lunar New Year or Tet holiday, the most important celebration in Vietnamese culture.
 Tet holiday celebrates the arrival of spring based on the Vietnamese lunar calendar.
-Although the main holiday takes place in 3 days, people spend whole a month to prepare and enjoy the coziest time in the year with family and friends.
+Although the main holiday takes place in 3 days, people spend a whole month preparing and enjoy the coziest time in the year with family and friends.

 Lunar New Year in Vietnam includes three periods:

 Before New Year’s Eve:

 About one week before the actual celebration, Vietnamese people working far from their hometown return home to decorate home, cook traditional food, and go shopping for celebrating Tet holiday with their families.
 Not only the rooms but also the family altar, which is used to show respect to Vietnamese ancestors is cleaned and new offerings are placed, especially a tray of five different fruits.
 People gather together to cook special holiday foods include square sticky rice cake, round sticky rice cake, dried young bamboo soup, and colored sticky rice.

 These days all markets are full of people.
 Women often go to the flower market to buy peach blossoms and apricot blossoms, which are typical spring flowers in Vietnam.
 The kumquat tree is also a popular decoration for the living room during Tet holiday.
 Its many fruits symbolize fertility and fruitfulness for which the family hopes in the coming year.

 Traditionally, the three kitchen guardians for each house, who report to the Jade Emperor about the events in that house over the past year, return to heaven on the 23rd day of the 12th month by lunar year.
 All families will organize a modest ceremony where they offer carps, transport method for them to use on their journey.